Math Information Workshops

 - Help students decide on their initial placement in the calculus sequences.

-Any interested student who is not contacted by Saturday, August 27 about a workshop during registration week should contact us (information under Contacts on this page).
+Any interested student who is not contacted by the end of the day on Saturday, August 27 about a workshop during registration week should contact Michelle Matel (information under Contacts on this page).
 Such requests will be honored pending availability of space.

 What happens in these workshops?